 LASIK® surgery is a minimally invasive, permanent solution to enhance your vision without eyeglasses or contact lenses.
-At Mile High Eye Institute, which has locations in Englewood, Broomfield, and Edwards, Colorado, as well as Goodland, Kansas, board-certified ophthalmologists William Richheimer, MD, and Zachary Vest, MD, perform LASIK surgery for patients with corneal damage or diseases.
+At Mile High Eye Institute, which has locations in Denver metro community including Castle Rock, Broomfield, Aurora, Littleton as well as our satellites in Goodland, KS and Edwards, CO, board-certified ophthalmologists William Richheimer, MD, and Zachary Vest, MD, perform LASIK surgery for patients with corneal damage or diseases.
 Dr. Richheimer is the top corneal specialist in Colorado and can perform LASIK procedures in even the most complex cases.
 Call Mile High Eye Institute or schedule an appointment online to learn more.

 Laser in-situ keratomileusis (LASIK) is one of the most popular and well-known corrective procedures in ophthalmology — and for good reason.
 This fast, safe, minimally invasive procedure harnesses the precision of a computer-controlled excimer laser to treat nearsightedness, farsightedness, and astigmatism.

 By painlessly reshaping the cornea, LASIK can dramatically reduce or completely eliminate your need for eyeglasses or contact lenses.